jeangerbred/Odin-LandingPage/README.md

-# Landing Page project in the Odin Project
+# Landing Page project in The Odin Project